Chair’s Introduction

 All Directors recognise the need to allocate sufficient time to the Company for them to be able to meet their responsibilities as Board members.
 All non-executive Directors’ contracts include minimum time commitments; however, these are recognised to be the minimums.

-Details of the other directorships held by each Board member are provided in the Board of Directors section of this website.
+Details of the other directorships held by each Board member are provided in the Directors’ biographies in the Board of Directors section of this website.
 The Board has evaluated the time commitments required by these other roles and does not believe it affects their ability to perform their duties with the Company.
 Prior approval of the Board is required in advance of executive Directors undertaking external appointments.
-No executive Director currently holds any other directorship of a listed company.
+In February 2024, I Urquhart was appointed as a non-executive director of Concurrent Technologies plc whose shares are listed on the AIM market of the London Stock Exchange.
+The other executive Directors do not hold any outside appointments with any other publicly traded company.

 Succession Planning

 The Board as a whole recognises its responsibility to ensure that appropriate plans are in place for orderly succession to the Board and has plans in place for any unforeseen circumstances regarding the executive Directors.
 The Board considers succession planning periodically, usually as part of its evaluation exercise.
-The composition of the Board has been carefully considered with these factors in mind and the addition of Anne McCune means the Board is well balanced to address them.
-In FY24 the Board will again review the composition of the Board and its Committees and will make any changes it deems appropriate.
+The composition of the Board has been carefully considered with these factors in mind.
+In FY25 the Board is in the process of recruiting further independent non-executive directors following the decision by Colleen and Russ not to stand for re-election as directors of the Company at the AGM to be held in November 2024.

 Succession plans are in place for the senior management talent pipeline which are re-visited and reviewed with the Board as appropriate.
 The Board takes an active interest in the quality and development of talent and capabilities within Craneware, ensuring that appropriate opportunities are in place to develop high-performing individuals.
-The learning and development support and initiatives available to employees, including manager advancement, have been augmented in recent years as outlined in the ESG Statement within the 2023 Annual Report.
-The composition of the Operations Board was enhanced during the year with the addition of the Group’s Chief Technology Officer.
+The learning and development support and initiatives available to employees, including manager advancement, have been augmented in recent years as outlined in the ESG Statement of our 2024 annual report.

 Development